On products of K-moduli spaces: Properties of the product map

 where and $M^K_{X_1}$, $M^K_{X_2}$ and $M^K_{X}$ are the K-moduli spaces of the K-moduli stacks $\M^K_{X_1}$, $\M^K_{X_2}$ and $\M^K_{X}$, respectively.
 The $\Product$ map at the level of good moduli spaces is defined by $([Y],[Z])\mapsto [Y\times Z]$, where $Y$, $Z$ are K-polystable Fano varieties.

 Recall that

 where $Z_i^{\mathrm{red}}$ is the reduced scheme supported on $Z_i$, which is defined in Equation \eqref{eq: zi}.
 Then, by Lemma \ref{products of quotient stacks} we have

-\begin{theorem} Let $X_1\not\cong X_2$.
+\begin{theorem} Let $X_1\not\cong X_2$ be two K-semistable Fano varieties with different simple components in their product decompositions.
 Then the map $\Product$ is an isomorphism of stacks which descends to an isomorphism of good moduli spaces.
 In particular, $\M^K_{X_1}\times \M^K_{X_2}\cong \M^K_{X}$ and $M^K_{X_1}\times M^K_{X_2}\cong M^K_{X}$. \end{theorem} \begin{proof} We will show that $\Product$ is an isomorphism.
-By Zariski’s Main Theorem of stacks, it suffices to show that $\Product$ is finite.
-We will achieve this using \cite[Proposition 6.4]{Alper_good}, which requires showing that the morphism on the level of good moduli spaces is finite,and that $\Product$ is representable, separated, quasi-finite, and sends closed points to closed points.
+By Zariski’s Main Theorem of stacks, it suffices to show that $\Product$ is a finite open immersion.
+We will prove $\Product$ is finite using \cite[Proposition 6.4]{Alper_good}, which requires showing that the morphism on the level of good moduli spaces is finite,and that $\Product$ is representable, separated, quasi-finite, and sends closed points to closed points.
 Notice that, for two closed points $[x_i]\in \M^K_{X_i}$, the point $[x_1\times x_2] \in \M^K_{X_1}\times \M^K_{X_2}$ is closed by Theorem \ref{zhuang_thm}, hence the map $\Product$ sends closed points to closed points.